 Then you can invest the time and energy into developing that topic into a full blog post or e-book, with the knowledge that your audience will actually want to read.

 One important point: you’ll want to create a written editorial calendar, once you’ve generated your list of content topics.

 That way, you can ensure that you’re neither overlooking nor focusing too heavily on one particular audience group.

 After that, it’s just a matter of distributing your content effectively, which you should be prepared to do since you drew up your B2B content marketing strategy first.

-What does B2B content marketing look like in real life?
-Let’s look at some case studies from Zen Media’s B2B clients.
+Let’s look at some B2B content marketing case studies from Zen Media’s B2B clients.

 Allegiance Capital is a premier private investment bank specializing in mergers and acquisitions for privately held middle market companies.
 When the Allegiance team saw an opportunity for growth through online marketing, they turned to us for help.
 One of their goals was to increase visibility among middle-market CEOs and executives in targeted industries, especially in the oil and gas industry.
 The Allegiance Capital team also wanted to build a strong digital footprint by showcasing the company’s expertise.

 In order to highlight Allegiance’s ample expertise, we created and launched a social strategy that included a campaign aimed at increasing each employee’s digital footprint.
 We also created strategic content for blogs, white papers, and emails to help position Allegiance as a thought leader in middle-market industries.
 We built connections with industry influencers and media to solidify Allegiance’s role as an influencer and thought leader.
 Finally, to help increase visibility, we launched a full-scale B2B SEO campaign to drive qualified traffic to the website.